conjurdemos/Accelerator-AgentGuard/ag-end-to-end/README.md

     - "list all pets in the db."
     - "list all owners in the db."
     - "Who owns the pet Lilah?"
-4) Try stopping the Ollama agent and running it with a more capable (larger) LLM like gpt-oss:20b.
+4) Try stopping the Ollama agent (ctrl-C) and running it with a more capable (larger) LLM like gpt-oss:20b.
+    - cd ollama-agent
+    - ./1-run-ollama.sh gpt-oss:20b
+    gpt-oss is a model tuned for tool use and can handle much more complex queries than llama3.1:1b.